jax-ml/jax-ai-stack/docs/digits_vae.md

 The idea here is that `mean` and `std` define a low-dimensional probability distribution over a latent space, and that `z` is a draw from this latent space that represents the training data.

-In order to ensure that this latent distribution faithfully represents the actual data, we define a `Decoder` that maps back to the input space:
+To ensure that this latent distribution faithfully represents the actual data, define a `Decoder` that maps back to the input space as follows:

 ```{code-cell}
 :id: FoAmZuVDnjgn